oakhan3/Spotify-E-Toggle/README.md

 # Spotify E-Toggle

-Automatically toggle your Spotify saved tracks/playlists between explicit and censored!
+Toggle your Spotify saved tracks, or any of your playlists, to be explicit or censored!

 ## Instructions